PANZERMAG/Automatic_Unpopular_Post_Removal_Tool/README.md

 ## Deployment

-Firstly, you need to create a virtual enviroment
+Firstly, you need to create a virtual environment

 ```bash
   python -m venv venv
 ```

-After that you need activate the virtual enviroment.
+After that, you need to activate the virtual environment.

-**For windows:**
+**For Windows:**
 ```bash
   venv/Scripst/activate.bat
 ```